HightowerCZ/Selpo.EET2.0/README.md

 ```

 The full WSDL/XSD contract for both environments is available under [`docs/protocol`](https://github.com/HightowerCZ/Selpo.EET2.0/tree/main/docs/protocol) (`EETServiceSOAP.wsdl`, `EETXMLSchema.xsd`).
+- See the bilingual [usage and API reference](docs/usage.md) for all public properties, response types, callbacks, and exceptions.
 - `SigningCertificate`/`SigningCertificatePath` provide the certificate used to sign the message; `AuthorityRootCertificatePath`/`AuthorityIntermediateCertificatePath` (or their `X509Certificate2` equivalents) can be used to pin the authority's certificates instead of relying on `UseSystemCertificateTrust`.
 - `RegisterSaleAsync` throws `EetValidationException` for invalid input, `EetProtocolException` for SOAP fault responses, and `EetTransportException` for network-level failures.